Aller au contenu principal

 Choose your Source Data

-If you plan to contribute your data to LINCS, your research team, the Ontology Team, and the Conversion Team will meet to discuss the structure and contents of the identified dataset.
+If you plan to contribute your data to LINCS, your research team, the Ontology Team, and the Transformation Team will meet to discuss the structure and contents of the identified dataset.
 We will discuss the overarching research goals of the research team so we can create linked open data (LOD) that is useful and meaningful.

 It is helpful for the research team to come to this meeting prepared with some research questions they are hoping to answer.